nest/nest-gpu/doc/community.rst

 On `<https://github.com/nest/nest-gpu>`_, you can submit

-* issues for reporting bugs and requesting features, and
+* issues for reporting bugs and requesting features
 * pull requests for contributing to the source code and the documentation.

 Mailing list